tsackton/taelgarverse/docs/groups/chardonian-organizations/hetaeri-magica.md

 Beyond the university district, the Hetaeri is also entangled with Chardon’s most lucrative trade.
 In recent years it has become almost the sole purchaser of refined [chalyte](<../../things/materials/chalyte.md>), reselling it onward to artisans and other crafters in the city; this arrangement is a regular subject of rumor and speculation.

-Secretly, however, the Hetaeri Magica had been infiltrated by members of [The Cleansed](<../the-cleansed.md>), aided by [Fausto](<../../people/chardonians/fausto.md>)'s control of the [Crown of Purity](<../../things/artifacts-of-power/crown-of-purity.md>) which allowed several key members to be mind-controlled.
-With the death of [Fausto](<../../people/chardonians/fausto.md>) and the collapse of [The Cleansed](<../the-cleansed.md>) in [Chardon](<../../gazetteer/greater-chardon/chardonian-empire/chardon/chardon.md>), this corruption was exposed, revealing that the Hetaeri Magica had maintained control over the [Chalyte](<../../things/materials/chalyte.md>) trade through coercion and bribery, using the lucrative profits to funnel money into the search for [Apollyon](<../../people/historical-figures/drankorian-emperors/apollyon.md>)'s relics, among other goals.
-Now, the Hetaeri Magica and the academic institutions associated with it are in disarray, and it remains unclear what will emerge from the new imperial order represented by the [Windcallers](<./windcallers.md>), the Guild of Chalyte Workers, and the Chalyte Refining Corporation.